PAKORAS – Indian spicy vegetable fritters.

-This is a fantastic tasty vegetarian snack with an added bonus – they are gluten free.
-You use lentil flour for the batter.
+This is a fantastic, tasty vegetarian/vegan snack with an added bonus – they are gluten free -you use chick pea flour for the batter.
+They are also cheap to make and highly nutritious.

 This is an extremely versatile recipe using many types of vegetables – whatever is in season really.
 Here I have used cauliflower and eggplant (aubergine) which are my particular favourites – the eggplant staying crispy on the outside but deliciously soft in the centre.
 You could also use; onion, potato, zucchini, pumpkin, sweet potato, broccoli, yakon, choko, okra, carrot etc.

-1 cup lentil flour (besan), sifted (available at health food shops)
+- 1 cup chick pea flour (besan), (available at health food shops)

 1 cup yoghurt

-1. In a large bowl, mix all the spices, lentil flour, salt and water together to make a coating batter – it should neither be too runny or too thick.
+1. In a large bowl, mix all the spices, besan flour, salt and water together to make a coating batter – it should neither be too runny or too thick.

 2. Cut all the vegetables into even, bite-size pieces and toss them into the batter coating each piece.